hyperledger/fabric-docs-i18n/docs/source/config_update.md

 ## Channel parameters that can be updated

-Channels are highly configurable, but not infinitely so.
-Once certain things about a channel (for example, the name of the channel) have been specified, they cannot be changed.
+通道是高度可配置的，但并非无限制。 Once certain things about a channel (for example, the name of the channel) have been specified, they cannot be changed.
 And changing one of the parameters we'll talk about in this topic requires satisfying the relevant policy as specified in the channel configuration.

 In this section, we'll look a sample channel configuration and show the configuration parameters that can be updated.

-### Sample channel configuration
+### 通道配置示例

 To see what the configuration file of an application channel looks like after it has been pulled and scoped, click **Click here to see the config** below.
 For ease of readability, it might be helpful to put this config into a viewer that supports JSON folding, like atom or Visual Studio.